If It’s Yellow… It’s NOT Mellow. Time To Replace Those Smoke Detectors!

 There were two kinds of smoke detectors in our house, super nasty smoker-yellow and covered in fly poop…

-Both would not do!
+Both just would not do!
 The existing 3 (yes, only 3 of the possible 8 even had them installed) units still had their original factory batteries in them when we moved in.
-Our house was built in 1999, so that is just scary!
+Our house was built in 1999, so that is just a tad bit scary!
 Don’t leave your family’s safety in the hands of the previous owner that replaced them who knows when…or never!
 Just take care of it and then you won’t have to worry about it anymore.

 Installing them took about three minutes each and was easy enough I think I could have managed it solo.
 My husband was sweet enough to do it for me though.
 Here is a good resource on how to replace them if you need a little more direction.
 We didn’t need a tutorial because it’s pretty straight forward, but I thought I’d give you that link just in case.
 Don’t you love our ladder and the audience my husband had?
 Hopefully I can find a ladder while I’m out and about junking this summer.